 Wedding tradition tells us that there are certain rules we must follow when planning, from the type of cake you’re expected to have to the bouquet toss.
 And for the longest time, most couples didn’t think they had much of a choice other than following these traditions.
 But elopements and intimate weddings are finally being recognized as an incredible option and not just a quick, spur-of-the-moment trip to Vegas.
 And it’s one of the reasons couples are choosing to elope versus having a traditional wedding.

+Honestly, there are so many benefits to eloping that it’s hard to condense it down to five top reasons.
+But we’ve chosen the five most common reasons to elope that we’ve heard from the couples we’ve worked with.
 So without further ado, read on below for our top 5 reasons to elope.
 Why elope?
 We’re breaking down why an elopement or intimate wedding might be the perfect fit for you and your partner.
 If you’ve been asking yourself “should I elope” a lot lately and you find yourself agreeing with most of the points below, chances are an elopement could be perfect for you.

 Yup, you heard that right.
 I can’t even count the number of times I’ve heard people say that their wedding went by in such a blur because of all of the madness going on.
 And it’s one of the top reasons to elope, according to our couples.
 From visiting every table at dinner to say hi to all of your guests to making the rounds during cocktail hour, the time flies by faster than you might imagine.
 And by the time the night is over, you’ve realized you’ve spent only a fraction of the night having quality time with your partner.